-To make it easier to send a message to your instructor, every course home page has a "Course contacts" box on the left or on the right.
+To make it easier to send a message to your instructor, every course home page has a "Course contacts" box on the left.

 If you click on the picture, you'll see the instructor's profile, and at the top of that page, you can click on "message" to send a message.
 There is a quicker way, though: